International Student Congress Of (bio)Medical Sciences: ISCOMS Research Fellowships (IRF)

 ISCOMS is more than just a congress; it also incorporates several different projects.
 The ISCOMS Research Fellowships (IRF) is such a project and is unique in Europe and has become an integral part of the experience.
-It provides a starting point for students to pursue a career in medical sciences, broaden their scientific network, increase the range of their knowledge and amplify their experience with research by giving 25 enthusiastic and talented students the opportunity to join a research group in the University Medical Center Groningen.
+It provides a starting point for students to pursue a career in medical sciences, broaden their scientific network, increase the range of their knowledge and amplify their experience with research by giving 30 enthusiastic and talented students the opportunity to join a research group in the University Medical Center Groningen.
 During a challenging two-week period, chosen students will work on their own individual project and for some this may transcend into a chance to conduct a long-term PhD project in Groningen.

-Partners

-The official partners of the ISCOMS are: